-oneworld first to sell round-the-world fares on-line19 December 2008
+oneworld first to sell round-the-world fares on-line19 dicembre 2008

 oneworld® has become the first in the travel industry to sell multi-airline round-the-world air tickets on-line with its new internet booking tool for its oneworld Explorer fare.
 Ciò rende inoltre oneworld la prima alleanza globale di compagnie aeree a mettere in vendita le sue tariffe pubbliche in tutto il mondo mediante il web.